farazsth98/ids-pcap-analysis/set1/README.md

 * AddtronT sends out four ARP requests to Toshiba_cf to find out which machine has the IP 10.0.0.254, Toshiba_cf doesn't respond.
 AddtronT then sounds out a broadcast ARP request and Toshiba_cf finally responds and lets AddtronT know that Toshiba_cf has the IP 10.0.0.254.
 From this, I can tell that the Cisco switch/router's ARP table deleted the entry for Toshiba_cf which is why a broadcast was required.

 * After the ARP requests succeed, Toshiba_cf pings AddtronT and gets a reply back.

+# Pcap \#6

+This just looks like a pcap file that has information regarding one user talking to a Gopher service on another server.

+* Gopher service is at IP 192.168.195.100, Another one is T 86.43.88.90

+* The user making requests to the IP is at 192.168.190.20

+* Gopher is running on Port 70 for both IPs

+* Each connection seems to run for around under a second and exchanges about the amount of data you'd expect

+* Seems benign to me